vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/01_pramANa-paddhatiH.md

 <details><summary>English</summary>

-7. Making jivatman the oblation, one shall sacrifice him in the glorious fire of the Brahman whose body he is, repeat- ing the (mantra) Om' which is the essence of the Vedas.
+7. Making jivatman the oblation, one shall sacrifice him in the glorious fire of the Brahman whose body he is, repeating the (mantra) Om' which is the essence of the Vedas.
 </details>